asvd/helios-kernel/README.md

 ### How to create a Helios Kernel module

 Module structure is explained in the first section of this text.
-Basicly a module consists of the two parts: the list of dependencies in the module head using the `inculde()` function, and the module code inside the `init()` function declaration:
+Basically a module consists of the two parts: the list of dependencies in the module head using the `include()` function, and the module code inside the `init()` function declaration:

 ```js